Biomass Energy Systems

 Control systems for biomass fired energy systems are complex due to the integration of fuel handling, combustion control, and ash removal.
 It is imperative that all of these systems work in harmony together and are designed in such a way that gives operators maximum control while maintaining safe operation.
 Sigma Thermal can offer complete control systems and/or integration support for all aspects biomass fired energy systems.
 Talk with our automation group to see how we can help you install a safe and effective control system.

-Sigma Thermal provides replacement parts, maintenance and retrofit services and supplies replacement parts for biomass-energy systems.
+Sigma Thermal provides maintenance, retrofit services, and replacement parts for biomass-energy systems.
 Our retrofit services include emission upgrades and system modifications.
-Retrofit services are available for biomass-fired combustion systems built by other suppliers.
+Retrofit services are also available for biomass-fired combustion systems built by other suppliers.

 - Pre-Scheduled Maintenance